 As states grapple with how to re-open amidst public health concerns and economic fallout, many states are now mandating face coverings while in public.
 However, as new research points out, there is a trend amongst those willing to comply with mask mandates.
-Read more from the Washington Post Analysis feature from CSP Executive Director Gabe Sanchez and long-time CSP collegue Edward D. Vargas (ASU), here.
+Read more from the Washington Post Analysis feature from CSP Executive Director Gabe Sanchez and long-time CSP colleague Edward D. Vargas (ASU), here.

 COVID-19 Implications on Elections

-New Mexico Vote-By-Mail: Matters of the Primary and State Election Laws - NEW
+New Mexico Vote-By-Mail: Matters of the Primary and State Election Laws

 The report examines the 2020 New Mexico Primary Election, the process of voting by mail in the state, and policy solutions to ensure that voters are provided equitable access to the ballot box in future elections.
 Click the title to read the full report.